floz/dom-element-loader/README.md

 ## How it works internaly & why ?

-Its the raw-loader using this extraStep :
+It's the raw-loader using this extraStep:

 ```js
 const domParser = document.createElement('div')